nitaybz/homebridge-homeworks-serial/README.md

 [Homebridge](https://github.com/nfarina/homebridge) plugin for Lutron Homeworks using Serial Port (RS232)

-Many Thanks to @cptechie who inspired me to create this plugin via his own plugin: [homebridge-lutron-homeworks](https://github.com/cptechie/homebridge-lutron-homeworks)
+Many Thanks to @cptechie who inspired me to create this plugin via his own plugin [homebridge-lutron-homeworks](https://github.com/cptechie/homebridge-lutron-homeworks) and to @davebeyer on the ideas on how to solve the huge amount of accessories via IPC and queue with his plugin [homebridge-lutron-hwi](https://github.com/davebeyer/homebridge-lutron-hwi)

 ## Config File